 Depending on the type of rice and the method of cooking, one cup of dry rice can equal from two to four cups cooked.
 Using this cooking method, one cup of long grain brown rice will yield almost four cups of cooked rice.

 Because brown rice contains natural and healthy oils, this grain can go rancid quickly.
 I recommend storing rice in a cool place for short amounts of time or in the frig or freezer for long term storage.

 Here is a no-fail method for cooking long-grain brown rice.
 It’s the method I use, and it gives me beautiful, fluffy rice every time.

 In this method, the rice is dextrinized (lightly browned) before cooking.
 Yes, this is an extra step, but dextrinizing rice before cooking it makes it easier to digest and helps the nutrients in the rice to be more available.
 It also results in beautiful fluffy cooked rice.

-I dextrinize a large amount of rice ahead of time and store it in 2 cup ziplock bags in my frig so it’s ready whenever I need it.
+I dextrinize a large amount of rice ahead of time and store it in a container in my frig so it’s ready whenever I need it.